 Backpacking camping tents

-An affordable backpacking tent with plenty of room for two.
-Double stake-out vestibules give backcountry campers plenty of room to store their gear outside of this tent — and provide extra protection from the elements.
-The tent also has two adjustable ceiling vents for condensation control and comes with a fitted footprint.
+An under $200 backpacking tent with plenty of room for two.
+Double vestibules give backcountry campers plenty of room to store their gear outside of this tent — and provide extra protection from the elements.
+The tent also has fly doors for improved venting and two large doors for easy exit and entrance.

 Winter camping tents

-Best for cold weather backcountry camping, this teepee-shaped tent is a reasonably lightweight hot tent.
-Campers can install an optional portable tent wood stove using the stove jack port on the side wall or run a chimney through the center using a tent protector sleeve.
+Best for cold weather backcountry camping, this teepee-shaped tent comes in four, six or eight person capacities.
+Campers can install an optional portable tent wood stove using the built-in stove jack port.

 Luxury camping tents

-The cabin-sized Bell Tent makes for great spacious and cozy camping.
-At 182 square feet and six-person capacity, there’s plenty of room to set up creature comforts for car camping like cots, air mattresses, side tables or hanging lanterns.
+The cabin-sized Canvas Tent makes for great spacious and cozy camping.
+Available in 12-, 16- and 20-foot diameters, there’s plenty of room to set up creature comforts for car camping like cots, air mattresses, side tables or hanging lanterns.